jonashackt/crossplane-argocd/README.md

 ### Why our current setup is sub optimal

 While our setup works now and also fully implements the GitOps way, we have a lot of `Application` files, that need to be applied in a specific order.
 Furthermore the `Provider` and `ProviderConfig` manifests (which simply configure the AWS Crossplane Provider) need to reside in different directories - `upbound/provider-aws-s3/provider` and `upbound/provider-aws-s3/config`.

+> __Our goal should be a single manifest defining the whole Crossplane setup incl. core, Provider, ProviderConfig etc. in ArgoCD__

 If we would use [an Application that points to a directory](https://argo-cd.readthedocs.io/en/stable/user-guide/directory/) with multiple manifests, we'll run into errors like this:

 ```shell
 The Kubernetes API could not find aws.upbound.io/ProviderConfig for requested resource default/default.
 Make sure the "ProviderConfig" CRD is installed on the destination cluster.